-Big West Festival works with communities in Melbourne's outer western belt in a program that spans five local government areas across 84 suburbs covering 1290km2 with over 140 nationalities and 80 languages.
+Big West Festival worked with communities in Melbourne's outer western belt in a program that spanned five local government areas across 84 suburbs covering 1290km2 with over 140 nationalities and 80 languages.
 Racial discrimination, language, disadvantage, finance and geography are barriers to social participation.
 Mobile Art Spaces developed from Big West's biennial 10-day festival, in response to the demand for more frequent opportunities for intercultural exchange.

 Project Mobile Art Spaces

 |TRUST OBJECTIVES||PROJECT OBJECTIVES|

 |This grant was approved under our previous grants policy (Jan 2014 – March 2017)|

 |Building organisational capacity||Build collaborative networks and alliances between local services and festivals to foster cultural engagement and community cohesion|

 |Extending opportunity||Offer opportunities for participants and the community to develop skills in cultural leadership and advocacy|

 |Collaboration and partnership||Wyndham City Council, Truganina South Primary School, Arndell Park Community Centre, YMCA, Co-Health Arts Generator, Mobile Cinema partners including SBS, Umbrella Entertainment, VU Centre for Cultural Partnerships|

 - Mobile Art Spaces comprised four platforms, providing opportunities for skills development, creativity, relationship building and the public presentation of ideas and stories.